mauvehed/yourip/README.md

 <table><tr><td>

 **yourIP** started as a simple web app to fulfill a common need I have of identifying my public IP without having to use other methods to relay it back to me.
-This is hashalf a purposeful tool and the other half a nice excuse to learn some new things and deployment technologies.
+This is half a purposeful tool and the other half a nice excuse to learn some new things and deployment technologies.

 <details>